Irish History in New Orleans

 Immigrants from Ireland started arriving in significant numbers as famine began to drive them out of their homeland in the 1820s, a famine which peaked in the 1840s.
 As New Orleans was a thriving port city, the itineraries of many boats ended here and the passengers simply stayed.
 In addition, Irish immigrants often found cheap passage to New Orleans because after cotton ships unloaded their cargo in Liverpool, captains needed to load their holds up with human ballast for the return trip.
 Conditions, needless to say, were far from ideal.

 Living conditions for the thousands of Irish immigrants once they arrived in New Orleans were also far from ideal.
 Poor and living in slums, the Irish were particularly susceptible to a series of epidemics that periodically swept the city.
 Many Irish labored on the New Basin Canal, a dangerous project which claimed thousands of lives.
-Still many more immigrants came, shifting the racial balance of the New Orleans population from black to white.
+Still many more immigrants came to seek opportunities in New Orleans.

 Until it was bought by Capital One in 2005, Hibernia Bank was the largest local bank in Louisiana.
 Hibernia is an old term for Ireland, and the bank, founded in 1870, prospered and quickly grew because of its Irish clientele.

 Although not really an Irish neighborhood anymore, an uptown area near the Garden District called the Irish Channel retains its original name, architecture, and neighborhood feel.
-It is still the center of St. Patricks Day celebrations, with Magazine St. parade riders throwing cabbages, carrots and potatoes (in addition to green beads and Moon Pies) to the crowds.
-Parasols, a pub in the Irish Channel, is New Orleans ground zero for St. Patricks Day celebrations.
+It is still the center of St. Patrick’s Day celebrations, with Magazine St. parade riders throwing cabbages, carrots and potatoes (in addition to green beads and Moon Pies) to the crowds.

 Points of Interest

+For an authentic experience of Irish history and charming architecture, you must visit the famous Gallier House on Royal Street.
 James Gallier, Sr., and his son James Gallier, Jr., were architects of Irish origin who designed many landmark buildings in the New Orleans, including Gallier Hall on St. Charles Avenue (the old City Hall).
-Its believed the Gallier surname was originally changed from Gallagher to fit in better with French Creole society.
-Gallier House in the French Quarter was designed by James Gallier, Jr., to serve as his residence, and its now a charming museum.
+Gallier House in the French Quarter was designed by James Gallier, Jr., to serve as his residence, and it’s now a charming museum.

-Margaret Haughery was a destitute Irish immigrant who became an prominent businesswoman and philanthropist in the city.
+Another landmark of Irish influence is the Margaret Haughery statue on the corner of Prytania and Camp Streets.
+Margaret Haughery was a destitute Irish immigrant who became a prominent businesswoman and philanthropist in the city.
 When she died in 1882, she was widely mourned.
 In commemoration of her good works, this statue of her comforting an orphan was erected soon after, and it is reported to be the first US statue to honor a woman.

+And of course one of the most iconic Irish cultural landmarks to New Orleans is St. Patrick’s Church.
 Founded in 1833, this Gothic church is a now National Historic Landmark.
-Once a center of Irish immigrant life, its still active for Irish descendents and other Catholics.
-With beautiful stained glass, wood plaster details, and vaulted ceilings, its one of the oldest buildings still standing in the Central Business District.
+Once a center of Irish immigrant life, it’s still active for Irish descendants and other Catholics.
+With beautiful stained glass, wood plaster details, and vaulted ceilings, it’s one of the oldest buildings still standing in the Central Business District.

 2583 Constance St.